-The Company is required to spend proceeds form the issuance of flow-through shares on qualified resource expenditures.
-Differences in judgement between management and regulatory authorities with respect to qualified expenditures may result in disallowed expenditures by the tax authorities.
-Any amount disallowed may result in the Company's required expenditures not been fulfilled.
+The Company is required to spend proceeds from the issuance of flow-through shares on qualifying resources expenditures.
+Difference in judgment between management and regulatory authorities with respect to qualified expenditures may result in disallowed expenditures by the tax authorities.
+Any amount disallowed may result in the Company's required expenditures not being fulfilled.